zubxxr/SOFE3980U-Lab2/README.md

 # Lab 2: Implementing and Testing Web Application and API Service using Apache Maven and Spring Boot
-In the previous milestone, you got some experience with using Maven.
-In this milestone, with the help of Maven, you will be guided in building a web application and an API service based on the binary class you implemented in the first milestone.
+In the previous lab, you got some experience with using Maven.
+In this lab, with the help of Maven, you will be guided in building a web application and an API service based on the binary class you implemented in the first lab.

 ## Table of Contents
 1. [Objectives](#objectives)